-In our ministry, we are inevitably called upon to provide spiritual counseling; whether we call it that or not, it is an intrinsic part of the ministry.
+In our ministry, we are inevitably called upon to provide spiritual care; whether we call it that or not, it is an intrinsic part of the ministry.
 This raises the question of the minister's role and responsibility in pastoral counseling, particularly how this is provided within the context of ministry in our church.

 Some ministers may prefer not to engage in counseling, which is okay personally; however, as ministers of a church, we must ensure that this need is met effectively.
 If spiritual counseling is delegated to another, we are responsible for ensuring that this person is qualified and competent to engage in this function.
 We must ensure that this counseling process is consistent with Iwigá's Principles.

 If we do choose to perform spiritual counseling personally, then we must operate from a clear understanding of the purpose and benefits of spiritual counseling, as well as its limitations.
 And we, as pastoral ministers, must engage in our own self-discovery and spiritual practice process.
 We cannot take someone else any further than we are willing to go ourselves.

 In the Iwigá context, the purpose of spiritual counseling is to facilitate the discovery of the divine presence within ourselves in the midst of life’s challenges.
 Indeed, times of personal crisis are often when individuals are most open to great change and transformation.
 It is the spiritual counselor's role to facilitate that change if the congregant is willing to allow transformation to occur.

 At other times, and with other individuals, the work may be a spiritual presence to let the person know they are not alone, that they have someone willing and able to listen to them and be present in a deep way.
 The greatest gift that we often have to give is an open heart and a listening ear.
 Our own grounding in Truth speaks more than any words might convey.